59 Meanings

 Soon the chain reaction started in the parking lot

-Waiting to bleed on the big streets
+Waiting to bleed onto the big streets

-That bleed out on the highways and
+That bleed out onto the highways and

-Sell these (plastic) rocks
+Sell these rocks

-Well aren't you feeling real dirty
+Well, aren't you feeling real dirty

 Sitting in the parking lot